Vision Statement

 Science is taught once a week, for two hours.
 Lessons comprise a mixture of knowledge acquisition and experiments or investigations.
 Science lessons include explanation, modelling, scaffolding and practice.
 Working scientifically is embedded alongside subject knowledge and not taught as a separate strand.
 Practical activities are undertaken to develop a deeper understanding of the associated scientific concepts (Ofsted, 2021).

 We ensure that working scientifically skills are built-on and developed throughout children’s time at Drake Primary School, so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and communicating concepts confidently.
-Over the course of the year, each year group completes a longitudinal study.
+Over the course of the year, each year group completes a BioBlitz.
 This gives the children opportunities to apply their working scientifically skills and observe changes over time.
 The children gather evidence, take accurate measurements, analyse data and draw conclusions.

 Teachers promote a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following: